ArbelTepper/KAGGLE-Doodle-prediction/README.md

 * Working with GPUs:
   - Transferring my model to the GPU.
   - Distributing the load between multiple GPUs.
-  - Constructing ML models while considering hardware limitations.
+  - Constructing ML models while considering hardware limitations (2 GPU T4 - 15GB each).
 * Implementing a CNN in PyTorch from scratch.

 ## The Strategy I Took